 Savings bonds are backed by the U.S. government.
 Payment of the interest and principal is guaranteed.
-Lost, stolen, damaged, or destroyed bonds can be replaced free.
 Savings bonds are not transferable, meaning you can cash them in but you can't sell them to someone else.
 Their market price doesn't rise when interest rates fall or fall when rates rise.
 Savings bonds will never have to be cashed in for less than you paid for them.

 The interest is exempt from all state and local income taxes.
 And although the exemption doesn't extend to federal taxes, your options for paying the federal tab create opportunities to increase your effective return considerably.

 For example, parents who want to start a college fund can purchase bonds in their child's name.
 Because the child probably won't have enough income to incur any tax liability for several years, the income from the bonds will accumulate, for practical purposes, tax-free.